-Teaching and Learning Methods/Activities Lectures, tutorials, discussions, online learning activities, presentations, individual assignments, case studies, forums and Wicthous/ Activities debate Formative assessment (In-course): 30% At least three assessments for 30 Marks The assessments could take any forms such as classroom assignments, take-home assignments, quizzes, presentations, case studies, debate, role play.
-Summative Assessment: 70% Evaluation End of course written examination is of three hour duration Question paper contains two parts: Part I: It is compulsory.
-It contains 20 multiple choice questions for 20 marks Part II: Students are expected to answer four questions out of seven questions that may include several parts.
+Teaching and Learning Methods/Activities Lectures, tutorials, discussions, online learning activities, presentations, individual assignments, case studies, forums and debate Evaluation Formative assessment (In-course): 30% - At least three assessments for 30 Marks - The assessments could take any forms such as classroom assignments, take-home assignments, quizzes, presentations, case studies, debate, role play.
+Summative Assessment: 70% - End of course written examination is of three hour duration - Question paper contains two parts: Part I: It is compulsory.
+It contains 20 multiple choice questions for 20 marks Part II: Students are expected to answer the first question and other three questions out of six questions that may include several parts.
 The total marks for this part is 80.